JustRoxy/keycloak-osu/README.md

 ### Discord

-Access to [Discord Developer Portal](https://discord.com/developers/applications) and create your application.
+Go to [osu! settings](https://osu.ppy.sh/home/account/edit) and create OAuth application.
 You can get Client ID and Client Secret from the created application.

 ### Keycloak